 Most car TPMS warning lights resemble a cross-section of a tire and an exclamation point.
 If you notice this warning light on your vehicle’s dashboard, you should pull over as soon as it is safe to do so.

 It is important to remember that tire pressure can fluctuate due to outside temperatures.
 Keep this in mind if you drive north for a winter vacation.
 Inflate your tires to 3 psi above the recommended pressure when you drive into colder climates.
+Once you’ve confirmed that you have inflated your tires to the correct psi levels for your tire and vehicle, you can follow these simple steps to turn off your tire pressure light.

 Importance of Monitoring Tire Tread